International Credit Mobility

 - Blended mobility - (physical mobility 5-30days + virtual component)

 - For staff – from 2 days to 2 months

 - Level of grants adapted to international mobility

 HEIs to apply for:

-- Sending and receiving mobility to/from Partner countries
+- Sending and receiving mobility to/from nonassociated/partner countries countries

 - Individually or within a consortium

 - Teaching: this activity allows HEI teaching staff or staff from enterprises to teach at a partner HEI abroad.
 Staff mobility for teaching can be in any subject area/academic discipline.
-In the case of teaching assignments universities in programme and partner countries must have signed an inter-institutional agreement.
+In the case of teaching assignments universities in associated/programme and non-associated/partner countries must have signed an inter-institutional agreement.
 Activities of staff undertaking a teaching assignment should be integrated into the curriculum of the receiving institution.

 - Training: this activity supports the professional development of HEI teaching and non-teaching staff in the form of training events abroad (excluding conferences) and job shadowing/observation periods/training at a partner HEI, or at another relevant organisation abroad.